swwind/xepub/README.md

 ![](https://github.com/swwind/xepub/workflows/CI/badge.svg?branch=master&event=push)

+**Still WIP.**

-Xepub is a lightweight cross-platform epub reader written in Deno. **Still WIP.**
+Xepub is a lightweight cross-platform epub reader written in Deno.
+Read epub book in your favorite browser(or in webview).

 Thanks to these open-source projects: